 Bringing together a comprehensive team of physicians, researchers and healthcare professionals with expert knowledge in childhood weight management, the Be Well Kids' Clinic works with children and their families to develop strategies and create plans for a healthy lifestyle change.

 For more information or to schedule an appointment with the Be Well Kids' Clinic team, please call 216.636.5485.

 The Fit Youth Program is a 12-week family weight management program for children ages 7-16 who are serious about weight control.
 Our program is designed to help parents and children embrace healthier eating habits, improve fitness and better manage stress.
-To learn more log onto: clevelanclinic.org/fityouth or call 216.986.4128.
+To learn more visit: clevelanclinic.org/fityouth or call 216.986.4128.